 Report to Institutional Officials: An individual may also report a complaint of illegal discrimination, harassment, sexual harassment, or retaliation to any of the institutional officials below.
 If the individual is uncomfortable addressing the matter to any one of them, he/she may report the matter to any other of them:

-- The Director of Employee Relations at the System Office;
+- The Director of Organizational Integrity at the System Office;

 - The KCTCS General Counsel;